MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 1. On the **Update a row** step, select the ellipsis (...) and select **Rename**.

-1. Enter `Set Outcome to rejected`.
+1. Enter `Set Outcome to rejected`

 1. Select **Outcomes** for **Table name**.